Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Himeji (姫路)

-Site of Japan's most spectacular castle, the White Heron Castle, meaning 'Princess Road,' a UNESCO World Heritage Site
+Site of Japan's White Heron Castle, meaning 'Princess Road,' a UNESCO World Heritage Site

 Takayama (高山)

-Mountain town meaning 'High Mountain,' preserving Edo-period merchant houses and famous for its spectacular spring and autumn festivals
+Mountain town meaning 'High Mountain,' preserving Edo-period merchant houses and known for spring and autumn festivals

 Matsue (松江)